 Assessment & Accreditation

 VMI’s accrediting body, the Southern Association of Schools Commission on Colleges, believes so strongly in the value of this process that it requires member institutions to demonstrate continuous improvement in educational programs, administrative support services, and academic and student support services.
 Specifically, SACSCOC requires that institutions document that campus units (e.g., a program major or academic service) identify expected outcomes, assess the extent to which they achieve those outcomes, and provide evidence of improvement based on data gathered in the assessment.
-For more information, see Comprehensive Standard 184.108.40.206 in the Principles of Accreditation.
+For more information, see Sections 7 (Institutional Planning and Effectiveness) and 8 (Student Achievement) in the Principles of Accreditation.

 Assessment of Academic Programs & Academic & Non-Academic Services

 VMI-specific assessment policies and procedures can be found in General Order 77.